 Giving a new life to your unused things is a great way to help save the planet, but you can also make a lot of money!

-That is money you can put towards your debt or your savings.
+That is money you can put toward your debt or your savings.

 9 – You may consider downsizing at some point